-Attracting and retaining high caliber executive talent is a critical part of our pay philosophy and leadership strategy.
+Attracting and incentivizing high caliber executive talent is a critical part of our compensation philosophy and leadership strategy.
 Therefore, integral to our approach for setting compensation levels is ensuring we have a competitive pay framework.
-In support of this objective, annually Towers Watson provides the Compensation Committee with compensation data with respect to similarly sized manufacturing companies in the identified peer group and other industry specific market data.
-In 2015 the Compensation Committee considered both of these sources in determining market median and competitive total direct compensation for our CEO, CFO and EVP North America.
-Published industry specific market survey data was considered in determining market median and total direct compensation for other executives.
-The Compensation Committee has generally targeted total cash compensation for our named executive officers around the market median, and it has targeted long-term incentives above the market median, with the goal of setting total direct compensation at or above the market median.
+In support of this objective, annually Willis Towers Watson provides the Compensation Committee with compensation data with respect to similarly sized manufacturing companies in the identified peer group and amongst similarly-sized sized general industry companies from a published survey perspective.
+In 2017 the Compensation Committee considered both of these sources in determining competitive total direct compensation benchmarks for our CEO, CFO and CMO.
+Published industry specific market survey data was considered in determining market total direct compensation benchmarks for other executives.
+The Compensation Committee has generally targeted total cash compensation for our named executive officers around the market median, and it has targeted long-term incentive grant values above the market median, with the goal of setting total direct compensation at or above the market median.
 However, annual incentive opportunity is set such that if the Company achieves outstanding financial performance in a particular year, total cash compensation can be above the market median.

 Peer group membership is also reviewed annually.
-In 2015, the Compensation Committee examined the practices of the following 19 peer group companies that we believe most closely approximate the size, scope and complexity of our business:
+In 2017, the Compensation Committee concluded no changes were necessary for shifts related to company size, focus or business model over the past fiscal year.
+The Compensation Committee examined the practices of the following peer group companies that most closely approximate the size, scope and complexity of our business: